 Vitamin D is sometimes nicknamed ‘the sunshine vitamin’, as our skin

 produces it naturally in a direct response to sunlight.
-Vitamin D can be made by the skin, but only in temperate climates.
+The skin can make vitamin D, but only in temperate climates.
 The UK winters don’t exactly stimulate the process – although (at times) the weather is sunny, there is not enough UVB light, essential in vitamin D production in the body.
-So even if you’re outside in winter, your body cannot produce the vitamin D it needs.
+So, even if you’re outside in winter, your body cannot produce the vitamin D it needs.

 The vitamin is fat-soluble, meaning it dissolves in fat and is stored throughout the body.
-Fat soluble vitamins, like vitamin A, D, E and K, are absorbed into the body through the lymphatic system, then finally into the blood circulation, where they are beneficial in different ways.
+Fat-soluble vitamins, like vitamins A, D, E and K, are absorbed into the body through the lymphatic system, then finally into the blood circulation, which is beneficial in different ways.

-Vitamin D has several important functions, but one of the most important is regulating the body’s absorption of calcium.
-You can be taking in enough calcium through your diet, but all this will be wasted if you aren’t getting the right amount of vitamin D. Calcium can only help to build bones at full potential if the body has enough vitamin D. Lack of vitamin D results in a vitamin D deficiency – a problem in the UK, as the weather prevents a high amount of the population from getting the vitamin D they need.
+Vitamin D has several essential functions, but one of the most important is regulating the body’s calcium absorption.
+You can take in enough calcium through your diet.
+Still, all this will be wasted if you aren’t getting the right amount of vitamin D. Calcium can only help to build bones at full potential if the body has enough vitamin D. Lack of vitamin D results in a vitamin D deficiency – a problem in the UK, as the weather prevents a high amount of the population from getting the vitamin D, they need.

 What are the symptoms of a vitamin D deficiency?

 In adults, symptoms may manifest in the following ways: